tobykurien/Sparkler/README.md

 access to all the variables in scope within `templates/main.html`.

 #### Template Inheritance ####
-Template inheritance are also supported by Mustache.java.
+Template inheritance is also supported by Mustache.java.
 You can create `templates/base.html` with:
 ```html
 <html>
 <head><title>{{$title}}Sparkler examples{{/title}}</title></head>